- FlexPerks Credit Card Review

-The Citi Double Cash credit card is a cash back card offering consumers a 2% rewards rate on all their spending.
+The Citi® Double Cash Card - 18 month BT offer is a cash back card offering consumers 1% back on purchases and 1% back when you pay for those purchases on all their spending.
 The card comes with no annual fee and a similar APR to the FlexPerks Travel Rewards card.
 Potentially, the FlexPerks credit card is competitive as a cash back card if spending is limited to categories which offer double the points rate.
-In that case, both the Citi Double Cash and the FlexPerks Travel Rewards card can offer users 2% through statement credits on their expenses.
+In that case, both the Citi® Double Cash Card - 18 month BT offer and the FlexPerks Travel Rewards card offer users similar rewards through statement credits on their expenses.
 This 2% statement credit rate is only true if FlexPerks cardholders limit their spending to the categories offering double the points rates.
-Rates can fall to 1% if this is not the case, while the Citi Double Cash card remains at a constant 2% across the board.
+Rates can fall to 1% if this is not the case, while the Citi® Double Cash Card - 18 month BT offer's rewards apply to all types of spending.

-As a result of the constant rewards rate, the Citi Double Cash credit card offers an easier user experience.
-If a cardholder is concerned with cash back, then nothing will beat the simplicity of using cards like the Double Cash, which don’t require one to track spending categories or points.
+As a result of the constant rewards rate, the Citi® Double Cash Card - 18 month BT offer offers an easier user experience.
+If a cardholder is concerned with cash back, then nothing will beat the simplicity of using cards like the Citi® Double Cash Card - 18 month BT offer, which don’t require one to track spending categories or points.
 There is no need to interact with an online rewards portal to receive cash back.
-The 2% cash back is simply applied to each credit card statement.
+It is simply applied to each credit card statement.
 With the FlexPerks Travel Rewards credit card, consumers must take extra steps in order for their card to serve the same function.